UPPS 05.04.05 - Video Documentation and Surveillance Systems

 VDS operations will be conducted in a professional, ethical, and legal manner following appropriate training and with supervision in the responsible use of this technology.
 Violations of the VDS Code of Procedures (as defined in Section 05.) may result in disciplinary action consistent with the rules and regulations that govern the behavior of the involved parties.

-VDS - the continuous or periodic observation or recording of campus activity to detect, deter, or obtain evidence of criminal or otherwise prohibited behavior.
-The university may also use VDS to observe and record academic or business activities if this function and use is consistent with this policy.
+Video Documentation and Surveillance (VDS) Systems – the continuous or periodic observation or recording of campus activity to detect, deter, or obtain evidence of criminal or otherwise prohibited behavior.
+The university may also use VDS to observe and record academic, business, or informational activities if this function and use is consistent with this policy.

-Video Surveillance Operator - any individual approved by the director of the University Police Department (UPD) to view or control a VDS camera, or to view or control the data captured by a VDS system.
+Video Surveillance Operator – any individual approved by the director of UPD to view or control a VDS camera, or to view or control the data captured by a VDS system.

 Academic Activities – those teaching, learning, and assessment functions involved in the expansion or transfer of knowledge between or among students and faculty.